keymanapp/help.keyman.com/developer/17.0/context/character-map.md

 The Goto tool can be used to move directly to a specific Unicode character or value.

 1. Right click on a character and select Goto.
-The <kbd>Enter Unicode character value or name</kbd> dialog box will be displayed:
+The **Enter Unicode character value or name** dialog box will be displayed.
 2. Enter the Unicode character value - e.g. `006B` or `U+006B`
     OR enter the start of the character name, e.g. `LAO_LETTER` will go to **LAO_LETTER_KO**, being the first character that matches.
 You